André Manoukian

 You'll never listen to Sheila in the same way !

-survived, it's because she had a big mouth and was able to move the Turkish commander of the convoy that was deporting her.
+If she survived, it's because she had a big mouth and moved the Turkish commander of the convoy deporting her.

-is sacred and ... sweet".
-André Manoukian takes us to the Levant of his ancestors,
+André Manoukian takes us back to the Levant of his ancestors.

 (Line up; Piano, violoncelle, tablas)